-- You will be in hospital 5-7 days, depending on your drains. - You will have a drain coming from each side of your abdomen which removes any old blood or extra fluid from the operative site.
-These drains will be reviewed and output recorded daily during your hospital stay.
-They will be removed when the drainage becomes minimal, after review by your doctor and prior to your discharge from hospital. - You will have prescribed medication for nausea, vomiting, pain and constipation.
-These may not be written up for regular dispensing but at patient's request, so please speak to the nurse looking after in the hospital if you require any of above. - You will be seen by the physiotherapist on the day after your operation to commence some breathing exercises (to prevent collapsed lung and subsequent pneumonia).
-Your physiotherapist will also show you how to get out of bed as to minimise the use of your central abdominal muscles.
-You will be taken for a walk (of appropriate duration) each day. - The foam tape over your abdomen will stay intact for 2-3 days.
-During this period, sponge baths will be done as the dressings will need to stay dry and intact. - When the dressings are removed, you will be able to shower over your wounds and a special abdominal garment will be fitted.
-This should be worn at all times between showers (24hrs).
-Please wear your own underpants under the garment.
-The garment has gusset clips at the crotch so you are able to go to the toilet without removing the garment. - Minimum requirement prior to discharge include: being able to tolerate a normal diet, have regular bowel and bladder function and able to perform most daily self-care activities with minimal assistance.
-Your discomfort should also be manageable by oral tablets alone without - You will be discharged from hospital with pain killers and the remaining course of antibiotics.
+- You will be in hospital 7-14 days, depending on your drains. - You will have drains coming from each side of your abdomen and breast which removes any old blood or extra fluid from the operative site.
+These drains will be reviewed by your surgeon and output recorded daily during your hospital stay. - You will have prescribed medication for nausea, vomiting, pain and constipation.
+These are often not written up for regular dispensing but at patient's request, so please speak to your ward nurse if you require any during your stay. - You will be seen by the physiotherapist on the day after your operation to commence some breathing exercises (to prevent collapsed lung and subsequent pneumonia) and to start walking. - The foam tape over your body will stay intact for 2-3 days.
+During this period, sponge baths will be done as the dressings will need to stay dry and intact. - When the dressings are removed, you will be able to shower over your wounds and a post-surgical bra and abdominal garment will be fitted. - Prior to discharge: - $\circ$ $\;$ You will need to be able to perform self-care with minimal assistance. - Your discomfort should be manageable by oral tablets alone without injections. - $\circ$ $\;$ Your drains have been removed.
+Sometimes, you might go home with just one drain in situ. - You have opened your bowels - You will be discharged from hospital with pain killers and the remaining course of antibiotics.